 In a Chapter 13 bankruptcy, you must pay your creditors in full if you can.
 If that is not possible, you must pay all of your disposable income for 3-5 years.
 Disposable income is the income left over after paying necessary living expenses.

-It is very important to speak with a lawyer if possible before filing for Chapter 13 bankruptcy because creating a repayment plan is a very hard thing to do.
+It is essential to speak with a lawyer if possible before filing for Chapter 13 bankruptcy because creating a repayment plan is a tough thing to do.

 You can file for Chapter 13 bankruptcy as long as your: